cb-nw-3/m3-4-node--callbacks/__workshop/Exercise-1.md

 ```
 Hompage.ejs:
     Line 1: This include references to the header partial, meaning it places the html contents of the header.ejs file into our html.
-    line 3 This include references to the todoInput partial, meaning it places the html contents of the file into our html.
+    line 3 This include references to the todoInput partial, meaning it places the html contents of the file into our html.This is our form
     Line 7.
 This goes over each item of the items for each array.
     Line 8.
 It creates a li element for each item in the array and displays inside the li the item (which is a string)
     Line 12 includes the footer partial